BlueByteSystemsInc/PDMShell/src/DOCMANPROPS.md

 ## extensions

-Specifies which file extensions to include when exporting or refreshing properties.
+Specifies which file extensions to include when exporting or updateing properties.

 Default: `*` (all files)